yjham2002/Thrift_Tutorial/README.md

 ### *Integral Part* of this project is [on Github](https://github.com/yjham2002/Thrift_tutorial_PHP)

-- This cause reason why this project provides multi-language.
+- The project Link above provides reason why this project provides multi-language.

 ##### This Project runs with
 - Thrift as a multiplexer